kkekkonen/Gamestore/README.md

 #### Game/service interaction ####

 The service supports the course project message protocol.
-Users can save their high score.
+Users can save their high score, if the game supports such feature.
+More about game/service interaction on 2.4 Save/load feature.

 #### Quality of Work ####
 in progress

+testing:
+css and js files have been validated using W3C Validation service and JSlint.
+The website has also been manually tested.

 ### 2.4 Additional Features ###

 #### Save/load and resolution feature ####

 Players can save and load gameStates.
+The gamestate is saved in the database as a textfield.
+This enables the custom gamestates for each game.
 The service only keeps one gamestate per user per game stored.
-Also supports the SETTING message.
+Also supports the SETTING message to set the IFrame width and length.

 #### 3rd party login ####

 Users can log in using Google accounts.
-The service uses Python Social Auth.
+The service uses Python Social Auth app.
+Users with Google accounts can be both players and developers.

 #### RESTful API ####